agerasev/ferrite-example/README.md

 ./st.cmd
 ```

-Or you can use `run.sh` script to build and run IOC.
+Or you can use `scripts/run.sh` script to build and run IOC.

 ## Test

 To automatically test the IOC:

 + Run IOC itself
-+ Run `test.sh` script without stopping the IOC.
++ Run `scripts/test.sh` script without stopping the IOC.